Tingye Li: Personal

 Li's speeches, even on some dull technical topics, are known to be quite entertaining.
 One example was at the ITCom 2001 conference, where he gave a talk titled "Crouching Technologies and Hidden Profits", a play on the film "Crouching Tiger, Hidden Dragon".

 Li believed component research must involve good system understanding.
 One of his famous quotations was "good physicists upgrade themselves into system engineers."
-He also coined the term phantomics referring to research efforts in photonic technologies that are looking for a use which is very unclear or unreal.
+He also coined the term phantomics referring to research efforts in photonic technologies that are looking for a use that is very unclear or unreal.

 Dr. Tingye Li lived with his wife Edith Wu (吳修惠 (吴修惠, Wú Xīuhuì)) in Boulder, Colorado.
 He was an independent consultant in the field of lightwave communications.
 His brother Ting-Kai Li (厲鼎凱 (厉鼎凯, Lì Dǐngkaǐ), 1934–November 18, 2018) was a prominent medical scientist and served as the director of the National Institute on Alcohol Abuse and Alcoholism (NIAAA) between 2002 and 2008.
 His brother-in-law, Sherman Wu, was an activist and academic at Northwestern University.

 He died on December 27, 2012, in Snowbird, Utah.